Boston Medical Malpractice Lawyer

 For example, if you were in so much pain that you could no longer work, you may include lost wages among your injuries.
 If you do not think you will ever be able to work again as a result of the malpractice, you could also include future lost earnings as part of your injuries.
 Speak with our Boston medical malpractice attorneys to determine the extent of your injuries for a lawsuit.

 Your damages refer to the compensation you are seeking for your injuries.
 In most medical malpractice cases, damages are monetary.
 Damages may include compensatory damages for medical malpractice suits, but almost never punitive damages.
 There may also be limits on the amount of money you can be awarded if you win.
+Mass.
+Gen. Laws.
+Ch.
+231 §60H governs the damage limits for medical malpractice cases in Boston.
 General damages, like pain and suffering or embarrassment, are capped at $500,000 unless there is a significant permanent loss or disfigurement.

 Punitive damages, or those designed to punish defendants, are not awarded in any cases that do not involve wrongful death.
 If you are suing for your own damages and injuries from medical malpractice, you will not be able to claim punitive damages.
 However, if you are suing for the wrongful death of a loved one as a result of medical malpractice, punitive damages may be on the table.
 Talk to our Boston medical malpractice attorneys about what kinds of damages are available in your case.